michal-borek/freshdesk-php-sdk/README.md

 ## Contributing

-Nearly all api calls are available except for the `Solutions` and `Surveys`, which Freshdesk has not yet implemented.
+Nearly all api calls are available except for the `Solutions` and `Surveys`, which Freshdesk has not yet implemented...

-- [ ] Solutions
-- [ ] Surveys
-- [ ] Uploading files is not yet supported
-- [ ] More tests.
-You can never have enough!
-- [ ] Nicer documentation

 ## Author